knowthelist/fhem-tablet-ui/README.md

 - **class**             : nopagination, navbuttons, hashnav

-class="nopagination" - do not show the page-change dots class="navbuttons" - do not show the navigation buttons left and right class="hashnav" - change the selected page via URL hash value class="noswipe" on page elements prevents page from swiping
+class="nopagination" - do not show the page-change dots class="navbuttons" - show the navigation buttons left and right class="hashnav" - change the selected page via URL hash value class="noswipe" on page elements prevents page from swiping